resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 And every project has a project ID: A "[User-defined alphanumeric string; the name of a project.](http://docs.openstack.org/glossary/content/glossary.html#project-id )"

-So a project is really just a way to set group people together and to set constraints on what operations they can do on the Research Cloud.
+So a project is really just a way to group people together and to set constraints on what operations they can do on the Research Cloud.

 But here’s the interesting thing: you can belong to one or more projects.
 That’s why a drop down is used.
 By using it